 Pelvic floor spasm is a common cause of pelvic pain that involves involuntary contractions of the pelvic floor muscles, which support the uterus, vagina, bladder and rectum.
 It’s quite similar to the kind of cramping you’d experience in another body part, like your calf or foot, and it can be very painful.
-Essentially, the muscles in the pelvic floor are tight and overcontracting – the opposite issue to weak pelvic floor muscles.
+Essentially, the muscles in the pelvic floor are tight and over-working – the opposite issue of weak pelvic floor muscles.

 There are several symptoms typically associated with this type of pelvic floor dysfunction.
 Some of the most common pelvic floor spasm symptoms include:

 These symptoms can often feel like a bad UTI or bladder infection, but if it’s a case of this particular pelvic floor dysfunction, tests will not reveal any infection.
 Instead, chronic pelvic pain is instead one of the telltale pelvic floor dysfunction symptoms - along with the others listed above.

 It can be tricky to find the underlying cause of many pelvic floor disorders, including this one.
 However, often it can be caused by vaginal childbirth, undergoing an episiotomy (perineal cut) during childbirth, high-impact exercise or activity, surgery, or another medical issue like endometriosis, vulvodynia, and more.
 It can also be due to psychological factors, which is a condition known as vaginismus.

 Luckily, there are a few really easy ways to manage the symptoms of this type of pelvic floor dysfunction.

 To help relax your pelvic and vaginal muscles, you might want to try vaginal dilation therapy.
 Using a silicone vaginal dilator works to gently relax your pelvic muscles and slowly stretch the area.
 This can help with the pain associated with pelvic floor spasm, as it can help the muscles learn to relax and return to their resting state instead of being held in a tightened position.